Linux virtual machines in Azure

 Italian ERP leader reduces costs and effort in the cloud with Microsoft SQL Server on Linux-based Azure virtual machines.

 Integrating data from hybrid sources at scale

-Adobe built its data lake with Azure Data Lake Store along with Azure infrastructure as a service (IaaS) offerings like Azure Virtual Machines.
+Adobe built its data lake with Azure Data Lake Storage and Azure infrastructure as a service (IaaS) offerings like Azure Virtual Machines.